Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ### !challenge
 * type: ordering
 * id: 1ede5119-c503-4aa5-8833-bd39472ed25b
-* title: Ordering Copilot Shortcuts
+* title: Copilot Interface & Shortcuts

 ##### !question
 Order the shortcuts so that they match the order of the actions listed below: